Goliah (1849 tugboat): Transfer to California

 On completion Webb sold the vessel to parties who intended to enter it into the Sacramento River trade, then booming because of the California Gold Rush.
 The new owners ran into financial difficulties, and the Goliah was seized by marshals acting on behalf of their creditors.
 Regardless of this, on April 1, 1850, Goliahs owners took the vessel out of the harbor, quite illegally, and without any coal.
 They then set out for California, which in that time required a voyage around Cape Horn, at the southern tip of South America.

 Goliah managed to reach St. Thomas (then not U.S. Territory, but rather part of the Danish West Indies, where fuel and provisions were secured.
 Goliah arrived in San Francisco, after 279 days, on January 21, 1851, carrying 13 passengers from Panama City.
 Within days of its arrival, Charles Minturn, sent Goliah with passengers to the Gold Bluffs, on the northwest coast of California.
 Meanwhile, four days later, Minturn advertised a quarter share of ownership in the Goliah, for sale.
 Shortly after its return from the Gold Bluffs on February, Goliah was advertised for service doing what it was designed to do, towing ships from the sea to any point on San Francisco Bay.
 On March 3, Goliah carried a whaling expedition to the Farallon Islands.
 It also made occasional runs back and forth to Sacramento, From April 2 it began making runs to Oregon by way of Trinidad, and it became a direct run from April 21.
-From May 17, 1851, the Goliah was put on a regular run down the coast of California to San Diego, stopping at intermediate ports of Monterey, San Luis Obispo, Santa Barbara and San Pedro.
+From May 17, 1851, the Goliah was put in regular service as a passenger/freight steamer down the coast of California to San Diego, stopping at intermediate ports of Monterey, San Luis Obispo, Santa Barbara and San Pedro.
 The Daily Alta California of July 14, 1851 reported it made the trip in 6 days and eighteen hours.
 Goliah was withdrawn from this coastal run at the end of September 1851.